Carriewenyangyang/scalable-data-science-project-group/data-processing/README.md

 # Data processing

-For the project, the Spotify Million Playlist Dataset (MPD) was used.
-It can be downloaded from different sources, such as Kaggle: https://www.kaggle.com/datasets/himanshuwagh/spotify-million
+The Spotify Million Playlist Dataset (MPD) was used for the project.
+It can be downloaded from different sources, such as Kaggle.
+However, the data is available for download here: https://drive.google.com/drive/folders/19cT8svEXxUmpq5Q6n54RyrzS2kuS1j7H

-The stats.info file available in the gitrepo contains information about the playlists, distribution of songs etc.
+The stats.info file available in the gitrepo contains information about the playlists, distribution of songs, etc.

 The dataset is the result of work by Ching-Wei Chen, Paul Lamere, Markus Schedl, and Hamed Zamani.
 Recsys Challenge 2018: Automatic Music Playlist Continuation.
-In Proceedings of the 12th ACM Conference on Recommender Systems (RecSys ’18), 2018.
+In Proceedings of the 12th ACM Conference on Recommender Systems (RecSys ’18), 2018. < href="https://doi.org/10.1145/3240323.3240342">https://doi.org/10.1145/3240323.3240342</a>

-The use of the dataset are subject to these terms: https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge/challenge_rules
+The use of the dataset is subject to these terms: https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge/challenge_rules

 ## Step 1: Repackaging the original dataset